tspspi/zfsexporter/README.md

 It's just a wrapper that periodically calls the ```zfs list``` and ```zpool status``` commands to gather information about the filesystems and the pools which is then provided on the specified TCP port where it's collected by Prometheus at the specified scrape interval.
-Note that this exporter does - against usual recommendations - also only scrapes the filesystem properties at a configurable interval instead at the query time of the time series database itself.
-This might change in a later version due to obvious reasons.
+Note that this exporter does only scrape the filesystem properties at a configurable interval instead at the query time of the time series database itself.

 ## Exported metrics